semji/mockservr/docs/http_mocking.rst

 The `headers` options allows the control of the incoming HTTP request. **It must be an object** be an object with key/value pairs.
 The key is the header's name, and the value is the expected value.

-The value can be any type of :ref:`validator`, allowing a fine-grain control of the headers.
+Each object's property value can be any type of :ref:`validator`, allowing a fine-grain control of the headers.
-If not defined `headers` will match any incoming request.
+If not defined `headers`, will match any incoming request.

 .. code-block:: yaml
     :caption: YAML